 Mistake #4: You get discouraged too soon

-A lot of times, we miss one day of our goal and lo behold โ it feels as if the world has ended!
+We often miss one day of our goal, and lo behold – it feels as if the world has ended!
 Right?

 New Year came.
-I had a rough start and couldnโt fill up the journal at all.
+I had a rough start and couldn’t fill the journal.
 Naturally, I gave up!

 Why?